tildeholmqvist/happyroom/README.md

 #### Product Detail Page
-- The product detail page have been tested and is working correctly.
+- The product detail page has been tested and is working correctly.
 - The Quantity button on the product has been thoroughly tested and is functioning.
 - The Add to Bag and Add to Wishlist buttons have been tested and are working correctly.

 #### Service Page
-- The Service page have been tested and is working correctly.
+- The Service page has been tested and is working correctly.
 - The links to services are working correctly, seamlessly redirecting users to the service detail page.

 #### Service Detail Page
-- The Service detail page have been tested and is working correctly.
+- The Service detail page has been tested and is working correctly.
-- The Booking form has been tested and is working , only accepting valid inputs.
+- The Booking form has been tested and is working, only accepting valid inputs.
 - When booking a service, users are seamlessly redirected to a booking detail page.

 #### Bag Page

-- The Bag page have been tested and is working correctly.
+- The Bag page has been tested and is working correctly.
 - All links and buttons on the page have been tested and are functioning correctly.

 #### Checkout Page